KAIST-LENSE/MP-PIC-PBE_CryFoam/README.md

 The software is an extension of mppicFoam, and the tutorial is antisolvent crystallization which is attached together.

 # Copyright Information
-Copyright (C) 2019 Shinhyuk Kim, Jay H. Lee and Richard D. Braatz
+Copyright (C) 2019 Shin-Hyuk Kim, Jay H. Lee and Richard D. Braatz

 # License
 mppicPbeCryFoam is free sorftware.